cidrblock/pylint-ruff-sync/README.md

 It fetches the current status from the [ruff pylint tracking issue](https://github.com/astral-sh/ruff/issues/970) by:

+- Using GitHub CLI: `gh issue view 970 --repo astral-sh/ruff --json body`
-- Making an HTTP request to the GitHub issue
+- Parsing the JSON response to extract the issue body
-- Parsing the HTML with BeautifulSoup
-- Extracting checked items from the task list
+- Using regex patterns to find checked items in the markdown task list
-- Identifying which pylint rules are implemented
+- Identifying which pylint rules are implemented in ruff
+- **Fallback to cached data** when GitHub CLI is unavailable or fails

 ### 3. Configuration Update